AuraOfDivinity/mnfst-docs/auth.md

 ### Logout

-Logout removes the token from the future request headers.
+Logout removes the token from future request headers.

 <Tabs>
   <TabItem value="sdk" label="JS SDK" default>
     ```js
-    // All future calls will loose the "Authorization" header.
+    // All future calls will lose the "Authorization" header.
     await manifest.logout()
     ```

   </TabItem>
   <TabItem value="rest" label="REST API" default>
-    Reset the `Authorization` header as you usually do and you are good to go !
+    Reset the `Authorization` header as you usually do, and you are good to go !
   </TabItem>
 </Tabs>